alaminos/battle-of-dragons/README.md

 + A bit of colour and life to the interface wouldn't be a bad idea.
 + Maybe dragons can fall in love and form alliances against more hostile dragons.

+# corrections and stuff to add

++ establish const array with values: colors and powers
++ define function that picks a random value from the constant at the time of creation of object
++ in setRandomColor() we we'll find: $randomIndex = rand(patatitatata); $this->couleur = self::COLORS[$randomIndex]; where COLORS is the const